shervinsahba/obsidian-icewind/Journal/Sessions/Maud Chiselbone.md

 ---
 dg-publish: true
-role: Goddess of the Sea
+role: Head Hag of the Cauldron Caves
-age: Ageless
+age: Unknown
-race: God
+race: Hag
 gender: Woman
-descriptors: [Malicious, Capricious, Turbulent]
+descriptors: Tricksy, Terrible, Powerful]
-status:
+status: DEAD
 ---

 > [!info]+
 > **`=this.role`**
-> The Wave Mother.
-The Bitch Queen.
 > `=this.age` `=this.race` `=this.gender`
 > `=this.descriptors`